AngeloGaeta1990/knowledge-test/README.md

 * Users who simply want to have a quiz night with friends or during events (questions and category can be easily changed/added).

-### Site Aims
+### Aims
 1. Create a quiz game users can use to challenge themselves.
 2. Create a robust backbone for quiz games which can scale easily changing/adding questions and categories.
 3. Show the users in which subjects they excell the most.
 4. Create an easy to use distraction for the user.
 ---

-### Aims methods:
+### Goals achieved:
-1. A quiz game has been created containing 30 questions divided into 6 categories
+1. A quiz game has been created containing 30 questions divided into 6 categories.
-2. Questions.js is a separate file, including a JavaScript array of objects, where questions and answers can be added and edited.
+2. A file named questions.js has been created to allow easy editing of question and answers.
-3. At the of the game a table shows the score and the time spent for each category.
+3. At the of the game a table shows the score and the time spent for each category, showing the user in which subject he excels.
-4. The game is playable on different screen sizes, allowing the user to play on mobile, tablet or laptop during their free time.
+4. The game is playable on different screen sizes, allowing the user to play on mobile, tablet or laptop during their free time on the device the feel more confortable with.

 ### Typography
 ---